DerkJanSpeelman/Lumen-API/README.md

 ## Installation of Lumen

-[Install Lumen](https://lumen.laravel.com/docs) using your shell or terminal.
+[Install Lumen](https://lumen.laravel.com/docs) using any CLI (Command Line Interface) like Terminal on MacOS or CMD on Windows.
 Open your terminal again if you closed it.

 Navigate to the location where you want the project folder to be created.
 In your terminal you can navigate like this.
 Where `\Users\username\folder` is the location you want to navigate to.